Banya with wood burning stove.

-Banya (a Russian type of sauna, a kind of steam bath) is one of the oldest Russian traditions.
+Banya is one of the oldest world traditions.
 Despite the fact that this tradition is several centuries old, the banya is popular even today.
 You can find banyas in large cities and small towns.

 What do you need a venik in the banya for?